Computer Science (CS)

 CS 7331.
 High-Performance Computing.

-This course covers the advanced design, analysis, and optimization of high-performance applications.
-Topics include high-performance computer architectures, including accelerators and systems-on-chip, performance modeling and benchmarking, data and control dependence analysis, data locality estimation, memory hierarchy management, techniques for exposing parallelism, and code transformations.
-Different workloads are studied.
-Prerequisite: CS 5329 with a grade of "B" or better or instructor approval.
+This course examines the advanced design, analysis, and optimization of high-performance applications on modern computing systems.
+It covers key topics such as high-performance architectures (including accelerators and systems-on-chip), performance modeling and benchmarking, data and control dependence analysis, data locality, memory hierarchy management, techniques for exposing parallelism, and code transformations across diverse workloads.
+The course integrates theoretical foundations with analysis of applications and systems to address performance across hardware and software layers.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Grade Mode: Standard Letter